puppetlabs-toy-chest/puppetlabs-catalog_preview/README.md

 Overview
 ---
-A PE only module providing catalog preview and migration features.
+A PE-only module providing catalog preview and migration features.

 If you need additional guidance beyond this README, please see [preview-help](lib/puppet_x/puppetlabs/preview/api/documentation/preview-help.md) and